 What happens next

 We do not give regular updates.
-Cases remain open until a satisfactory outcome has been decided, when it has, we will let you know.
+You will only be updated with key events, such as the service of a notice or the submission of a planning application.
+Cases remain open until a satisfactory outcome has been reached.
+When it has, we will let you know.

 Types of action